antirez/disque/README.md

 never processing it.
 After 50% of the TTL elapsed, the job will be delivered to other workers anyway.

+Note that `WORKING` returns the number of seconds you (likely) postponed the message visiblity for other workers (the command basically returns the *retry* time of the job), so the worker should make sure to send the next `WORKING` command before this time elapses.
+Moreover a worker that may want to use such an iterface may fetch the retry value with the `SHOW` command when starting to process a message, or may simply send a `WORKING` command ASAP, like in the following example (in pseudo code):

+    retry = WORKING(jobid)
+    RESET timer
+    WHILE ... work with the job still not finished ...
+        IF timer reached 80% of the retry time WORKING(jobid)
+            RESET timer
+        END
+    END

 Other commands
 ===